chakeson/Reading-order/reading-order/README.md

 - Improve text color changer for books.
 Use color-contrast CSS property when adoption is high enough.
 Check in August 2022.

 - Fix error resizing flickering/arrow line up.

-- Fix navbar pop down height, bind it to element height.

 - Add lazy loading of book data to reduce bundle size.